 The longest dimension of the flaps runs along the Length.
 They meet across the Width.

-Put simply, single wall is one layer of fluted material between two boards while double wall is two layers.
+Single wall is ONE layer of fluted material between two boards.
+Double wall is TWO layers.
 This makes double wall cardboard boxes much stronger, in fact it is more than twice as strong, and if you are moving house this is the box we would recommend.

 Yes.
 While most boxes are based upon a standard board they can be made from heavier material to special order.

 Yes.
-For boxes there are 2 kinds of White.
-The most common is a mottled White (like our White boxes).
-It has an excellent appearance but is not an all over pure White.
-If this is not White enough there is a High White available on special order.
+For boxes there are 2 kinds of white.
+The most common is a mottled white.
+It has an good appearance but is not an all over pure white.
+If this is not white enough there is a High White available on special order.

-The first rule is one word - tight!
+Pack tightly!
 No matter what the content is it must NOT be allowed to move about in the box, even if the box is dropped.
-There is a wide variety of cushioning and filling material available for fragile items or mixed consignments and you may have to experiment to arrive at the right solution for your business.
-We will always do our best to help in individual cases.
+There is a wide variety of cushioning and filling material available for fragile items or mixed consignments and you may have to experiment to arrive at the right solution for your product.

 Standard boxes can be made to any size within reason.
-The minimum quantity for any normal use is 50, though exceptions have been made.
-You should be aware, however, that the price for 50 can often be 3 times the price (each) for 200 or 300.
+The minimum quantity for any normal use is 100, varying according to size required.
+You should be aware, however, that the price for 100 can often be 3 times the price (each) for 200 or 300.

 Non-standard boxes, such as special shapes or "die-cuts" are normally subject to much higher minimums.
 For example, if you wanted a made to measure self-locking postal box the minimum would be at least 1,000 and there would also be an extra charge for the cutting tool.

 Yes.
-But this is subject to large minimum orders - perhaps as many as 5,000 boxes - and a significant cost increase.
+This is subject to large minimum orders - perhaps as many as 5,000 boxes, and a significant cost increase.

 Yes.
 This is subject to a minimum order and takes a little longer but it is no problem.

-Yes, some of our self locking postal boxes will go through a standard letterbox; three of these sizes have been designed specifically to fit through Royal Mail’s "Large Letter" Slot, too.
+Yes.
+Some of our self locking postal boxes will go through a standard letterbox; three of these sizes have been designed specifically to fit through Royal Mail’s "Large Letter" or "Small Parcel" Slot.
 Additonally, our PIP boxes (pricing in proportion) are also available to help keep your postage costs down and fit through Royal Mails ‘Large Letter’ slot.

-Most cellophane (used as a generic term here) nowadays isn't cellophane at all, it is a plastic film called OPP (oriented polypropylene).
-This material is much stronger than the old paper-based cellophane.
-In addition its manufacture involves less harm to the environment.
-Polypropylene is a highly stable plastic film unaffected by most acid or alkaline materials; thus it is widely used for food and can be considered "food safe".
+We supply bags made from a plastic film called OPP (oriented polypropylene).
+Polypropylene is a highly stable plastic film unaffected by most acid or alkaline materials; thus it is widely used for packaging food and can be considered "food safe".
 Nonetheless, it can be affected by some oils.
+Polypropylene should not be confused with Cellophane™ or NatureFlex™ which are produced from cellulose, an extract of wood pulp.
+We now stock a range of NatureFlex™ bags which are 100% home compostable.

-All our greetings card bags and Artwork / photo bags are made from this material.
-All these bags are made from 30 micron film and are self-seal, with a flap and removable adhesive. (i.e. they can be opened & reclosed many times).
+All our plastic based Greetings Card Bags and Artwork / Photo Bags are made from OPP.
+All these bags are made from 30 or 40 micron film and are self-seal, with a flap and removable adhesive. (i.e. they can be opened & reclosed many times).
 These bags are not heat sealable.

-Gusseted Cellophane Bags have gussets in the sides which allow the bag to open more widely.
+Gusseted Bags have gussets in the sides which allow the bag to open more widely.
 The also have a crimped bottom seam, and as such don't have a pre-formed base.
-As the bag is filled the gusset opens out and the bottom of the bag folds under forming a base - this can then either be taped, or left to its own devices.
+As the bag is filled the gusset opens out and the bottom of the bag folds under forming a base.
 Ideal for items like rice which will fill the bag completely and give it a nice shape.
 Also good for heavier or bulky items, chocolates, sweets and popcorn.
 These bags are 40 microns so slightly thicker than the bags below although you may not notice a huge difference.
 If you need an airtight bag you should choose this type, but you will need to use a heat sealer to seal the top edge of the bag to make it airtight.
 This need not be a very expensive exercise and we have lots of options and advice.
 Visit our heat sealer pages for help.

-Block Bottom Cellophane Bags as you would expect have a pre-formed oblong shaped base.
-The won't open as widely as a gusseted bag so if your item is bulky it might be slightly trickier to place in the bag, although the pre-formed base may cancel out this problem.
+Block Bottom Bags have a pre-formed rectangular shaped base.
+They won't open as widely as a gusseted bag so if your item is bulky it might be slightly trickier to place in the bag, although the pre-formed base may cancel out this problem.
 These bags are 30 microns and crystal clear.
 They are not suitable for products like flour as the block bottom seal is not airtight, and you may get some leakage.
 Use a gusseted bag for flour.

-Silver Card Base Bags are essentially a block bottom bag with the additional of a card base which has been glued to the outside of the bag.
-It gives the bag extra stability and it will stand up nicely on a shelf unsupported.
+Silver Card Base Bags are essentially a block bottom bag with the addition of a card base which has been glued to the outside of the bag.
+It gives the bag extra stability and it will stand up nicely on a shelf, unsupported.
 Again these bags may leak powder so they are no good for flour and similar products.
 They are 35 microns so slightly thicker than the plain block bottom bags.
-Its important to note that the card is only silver on one side, and its on the underside of the bag.
-The other side (facing into the bag, is a creamy colour.
-Our customers often ask us why this is, but if you consider the bag when its filled, a silver card facing into the bag would be invisible.
+It's important to note that the card is only silver on one side, and its on the underside of the bag.
+The other side, facing into the bag, is a creamy colour and would be invisible once product has been added to the bag.
 We also stock a range of these bags which are pre-printed - some with Christmas designs, butterflies and a fruit design.
 We call these our Patterned Silver Card Base bags.
-They are popular as party bags, wedding favours and certainly make a statement!
+They are popular as party bags and wedding favours.

-A fairly new addition to our range is our Silver Card Base Bags with Side Gussets which give you the best of both worlds in that they give good stability due to their card base, and they open out a little wider thanks to the gussets.
+Transpack's Silver Card Base Bags with Side Gussets give good stability due to their card base, and they open out a little wider thanks to the gussets.
 They will hold their shape well.
 Also made from 35 micron polypropylene they will certainly show off your products, whether they are confectionery or beauty products.
 Again they are not recommended for powdery products.

 Window Bags are a good choice if you want to introduce a little colour to a display, or use a more eye-catching bag.
 They are made from a printed polypropylene film although they look like coloured paper on the back, all in quite earthy tones.
 The front is crystal clear meaning your products are completely visible from the front, and the coloured background will make them stand out beautifully.
 These bags also have card bases, although they are not silver - they are a natural colour.